MrcSnm/Love2D-Floating-Text/README.md

 More examples can be found at main.lua

 ## Features
--You can input a Class base for PopupTextManager, it will be used for the newer popups -Use your own render function
+*You can input a Class base for PopupTextManager, it will be used for the newer popups *Use your own render function
--Move by parameters
+*Move by parameters
--Circular Motion
+*Circular Motion
--Fade In and Fade Out
+*Fade In and Fade Out
--Blend Modes, Scaling, Rotation, Time on Screen
+*Blend Modes, Scaling, Rotation, Time on Screen
--Add your own font to the text
+*Add your own font to the text

 ## To Do
 -Add a rotate by